 Gum Implant Surgery: If the root of your tooth has lost its gum tissue, some can be removed from another part and be implanted to the part that has been sensitive due to gum recession.
 This method can treat the unprotected roots and reduce the sensitivity.

-In order to prevent the aggravation of tooth sensitivity, brush your teeth with a soft toothbrush and a fluoride toothpaste twice a day and clean between them with dental floss.
-Instead of rubbing them harshly, use gentle strokes and avoid using an abrasive toothpaste.
+In order to prevent the aggravation of tooth sensitivity, patient’s should brush their teeth with a soft toothbrush with fluoride toothpaste twice a day, and clean between them with dental floss.
+Along with that, instead of rubbing them harshly, use gentle strokes and avoid using an abrasive toothpaste.
 If you abrade your teeth, ask your dentist for a protector.
-The abrasion of teeth can break them and cause sensitivity.
+The abrasion of teeth may go to the level of breaking them and cause sensitivity.

 You should be careful when eating and drinking acid beverages like carbonated soft drinks.
 All these drinks can gradually erode the enamel of your teeth.
-When you have acid drinks, use a straw in order to reduce the contact with your teeth.
-Also, drinking water after eating or drinking acid substances is useful because it can regulate the acid level in your mouth.
+With acidictic drinks, use a straw in order to reduce the contact with your teeth.
+To follow up, drinking water after eating or drinking acid substances is useful because it can regulate the acid level in your mouth.

 Frequent Asked Questions About How to Treat Tooth Hypersensitivity